Peanut milk

 Peanut milk is a plant milk, which is an alternative to animal milk.
 It is made with peanuts, water, and sometimes other additional ingredients like salt, sugar, or cinnamon.
 Peanut milk is high in fat and protein compared to other plant-based milks.
-This milk is sometimes used by people who identify with lactose intolerance, veganism, or a casein-free diet, as it has no lactose, but includes nutritional benefits like being high in magnesium, Vitamin E, Vitamin B-6, and protein.
+This milk is sometimes used by people who are lactose-intolerant, vegan, or on a casein-free diet, as it has no lactose, but includes nutritional benefits like being high in magnesium, Vitamin E, Vitamin B-6, and protein.

 In the northern region of Nigeria it is a popular drink known as groundnut milk.

 History

 The earliest known production of peanut milk was by the Incas in the 17th century.
 Almeda Lambert published a recipe for it in 1899 and its use was promoted by George Washington Carver from 1919.

 Market availability

 There are very few manufacturers of peanut milk, despite plant-based milks being mass-manufactured, such as cashew, almond, and rice milk.
 As dietary preferences shift, as evidenced by the fact that online searches for diets like veganism have doubled in the United States since 2015, tripled in Australia, France, and Spain, and more than quadrupled in Sweden, demand for non-dairy milk has increased.
 Plant-based milk purchases in U.S. grocery stores rose by 5% over the previous year, accounting for 14% of total milk sales, according to the Plant Based Foods Association's examination of store sales statistics.
 Sales of regular milk, on the other hand, had risen by 0.1 percent.